Puerto Cortes, Honduras

 We asked people if there is a lot of crime.
 They answered:

 "Puerto Cortes, like many other cities in the country, does experience a significant amount of crime.
 The city is not immune to the high levels of violence and criminal activity that plague the country as a whole.
 Crimes such as theft, robbery, and assault are common, and gang-related violence is also a significant issue.
 Drug trafficking is another major problem, as Honduras is often used as a transit point for illegal drugs.
-Despite efforts by local law enforcement and international organizations to improve the situation, crime remains a serious concern in Puerto Cortes," explained one expat living in Puerto Cortes, Honduras.
+Despite efforts by local law enforcement and international organizations to improve the situation, crime remains a serious concern in Puerto Cortes," wrote one member in Puerto Cortes.

 About the Author